 In April 2005, the Railroad Commission of Texas (Railroad Commission) approved a settlement that increased Southern Gas Operations' base rate and service revenues by a combined \$2 million in the unincorporated environs of its Beaumont/East Texas and South Texas Divisions.
-In June 2005, Southern Gas Operations filed a request to implement these rates within substantially all of the incorporated cities located in its Beaumont/East Texas and South Texas Divisions.
-If these rates are approved as requested, Southern Gas Operations' base rate and service revenues are expected to increase by an additional \$16 million annually.
+In June and August 2005, Southern Gas Operations filed requests to implement these rates within the incorporated cities located in its Beaumont/East Texas and South Texas Divisions.
+If these rates are approved in all jurisdictions as requested, Southern Gas Operations' base rate and service revenues are expected to increase by an additional \$16 million annually.

 In June 2005, the Minnesota Public Utilities Commission (MPUC) approved a settlement which increases Minnesota Gas' base rates by approximately \$9 million annually.
 An interim rate increase of \$17 million had been implemented in October 2004.
-A liability has been recorded for the excess of amounts collected in interim rates over those approved in the final settlement, which excess will be refunded to customers in the third quarter.
+Substantially all of the excess amounts collected in interim rates over those approved in the final settlement were refunded to customers in the third guarter.